cxlanyagege/S200H-NUC-Hackintosh/README.md

 - Generally, i5 and i7 models will work fine by using this EFI file directly, but I have not tested them yet, please trying themselves at your own risk
 - I use BCM943602CS in M.2 Key M slot instead of native card slot, the USB bus should work according to [kkzzhizhou](https://github.com/kkzzhizhou)'s report, if it does not work, please go to "Issues"
+- Since testing limits, I use HDMI only, if you want to use DP, you can modify "Framebuffer" to enable DP port
+- I recently study in a foreign country, updating of this repo will be slower, thanks for your understanding :)

 ## Credits